Optical tweezers: Single mode optical fibers

 A true 3D optical trapping based on a single fiber, with a trapping point which is not in nearly contact with the fiber tip, has been realized based on a not-standard annular-core fiber arrangement and a total-internal-reflection geometry.

 On the other hand, if the ends of the fiber are not moulded, the laser exiting the fiber will be diverging and thus a stable optical trap can only be realised by balancing the gradient and the scattering force from two opposing ends of the fiber.
 The gradient force will trap the particles in the transverse direction, while the axial optical force comes from the scattering force of the two counter propagating beams emerging from the two fibers.
 The equilibrium z-position of such a trapped bead is where the two scattering forces equal each other.
 This work was pioneered by A. Constable et al., Opt.
 Lett.
 18,1867 (1993), and followed by J.Guck et al., Phys.
 Rev. Lett.
 84, 5451 (2000), who made use of this technique to stretch microparticles.
 By manipulating the input power into the two ends of the fiber, there will be an increase of an "optical stretching" that can be used to measure viscoelastic properties of cells, with sensitivity sufficient to distinguish between different individual cytoskeletal phenotypes. i.e. human erythrocytes and mouse fibroblasts.
-A recent test has seen great success in differentiating cancerous cells from non-cancerous ones from the two opposed, non-focused laser beams.

 Multimode fiber-based traps

-While earlier version of fiber-based laser traps exclusively used single mode beams, M. Kreysing and colleagues recently showed that the careful excitation of further optical modes in a short piece of optical fiber allows the realization of non-trivial trapping geometries.
-By this the researchers were able to orient various human cell types (individual cells and clusters) on a microscope.
-The main advantage of the so-called "optical cell rotator" technology over standard optical tweezers is the decoupling of trapping from imaging optics.
+"Optical cell rotator" (OCR) technology decouples trapping from imaging optics.
 This, its modular design, and the high compatibility of divergent laser traps with biological material indicates the great potential of this new generation of laser traps in medical research and life science.
-Recently, the optical cell rotator technology was implemented on the basis of adaptive optics, allowing to dynamically reconfigure the optical trap during operation and adapt it to the sample.
+Based on adaptive optics, OCR allow the dynamic reconfiguring the optical trap during operation and adapt it to the sample.